U.S. PBS correspondent Miles O'Brien loses forearm after mishap

-LOS ANGELES (Reuters) - Public television science correspondent Miles O‘Brien had his left forearm amputated during emergency surgery earlier this month after suffering what he thought was a minor blow to his limb while packing up some equipment, he said on Tuesday.
+LOS ANGELES, Feb 25 (Reuters) - Public television science correspondent Miles O‘Brien had his left forearm amputated during emergency surgery earlier this month after suffering what he thought was a minor blow to his limb while packing up some equipment, he said on Tuesday.

 O‘Brien, 54, chronicled the progression of his medical horror story, which unfolded at the end of a lengthy reporting trip to Japan and the Philippines, in an account posted on his personal blog site.